All Episodes

 I do.

-I care about families that uh are uh that have an opioid crisis in their family with the opioids and heroin coming from south of the border, 90% of them.
+I care about families that have an opioid crisis in their family with the opioids and heroin coming from south of the border, 90% of them.

 I tend to agree with you.

-I think that it's very I think it's very, very hard to see beyond one's own needs sometimes.
+I think that it's very, very hard to see beyond one's own needs sometimes.

-And I think if I was a government employee and I had a newborn and I was living paycheck to paycheck, and you know, if I was some sort of, you know, um Department of Homeland Security employee and I was protecting our borders and protecting us from terror attacks, all of these things are very scary and they're in peril when we do not have our government workers working.
+And I think if I was a government employee and I had a newborn and I was living paycheck to paycheck and, you know, if I was some sort of, you know, Department of Homeland Security employee and I was protecting our borders and protecting us from terror attacks, all of these things are very scary and they're in peril when we do not have our government workers working.

-And I think that the Democrats need to stop playing possum and Schumer needs to just go away if he's not gonna come to the table and really try and work and make a deal.
+And I think that the Democrats need to stop playing possum and Schumer needs to just go away if he's not going to come to the table and really try and work and make a deal.

 I don't care if they make a deal or if the president decides to go his own way.